Raspberry Pi temperature logger with PoKeys as a data acquirer

 Headless configuration differences

-When you want to setup Raspberry Pi data logger without monitor, keyboard and mouse, there are some differences.
+When you want to setup Raspberry Pi temperature logger without monitor, keyboard and mouse, there are some differences.
 First, after you burnt image to SD card, you have to enable ssh by adding empty file named ssh to boot partition.
 This will enable login through ssh to your freshly installed system.
 Default user is pi with password raspberry.

 By default, Raspberry pi will acquire IP address from DHCP server.
 This IP can be found in DHCP leases list on your router.
 You will have to login to your router and find DHCP leases list in router settings.
 As this step is different for each router, we cannot supply detailed instructions for your specific model.
 Please consider your router user manual.